-What's the Best Face Mask?
+What's the Safest Face Mask?
 We Asked Doctors Which Ones They Wear During Their Off Time

 1. Vida Protective Mask

 “This mask checks all my boxes,” says Shirin Peters, M.D., Founder of the Bethany Medical Clinic in New York, adding that this option from the brand Vida is affordable and durable (and comes in 16 colors).
 In general, Dr. Peters tells us, “I like masks that have adjustable ear straps and an adjustable wire bridge over the nose because this way I get the perfect fit and can stay comfortable (and feeling safe) for long periods of time, and don't have to constantly remove or adjust the mask.
 It's also been proven that two or more layers of fabric is the safest design for masks.”
 Finally, she adds that it’s crucial to find a washable mask, as the more frequently you wash your mask, the better.

 2. ililily Cotton Double Layer Patterned Face Mask

 “The best masks will contain several layers of fabric,” says Elizabeth Mullans, M.D., a board-certified dermatologist in Houston, Texas.
 “Cotton is the best fabric on the inner lining, touching the skin, because it is less irritating than synthetic materials.”
 Dr. Mullans tells us that she likes to wear a double layer cotton mask like the one above from Amazon.
 And of course, as a dermatologist, maskne is at the front of her mind.
 To minimize any negative skin effects from wearing a mask all day, she washes her reusable masks every day.
 How?
 “I wash my reusable mask in hot water with laundry detergent and white vinegar (which has antibacterial, antiviral and antifungal properties), and I dry on a higher heat setting in the dryer,” she notes.